THE YEARLY READER

 Offensively, Ott was even more of a one-man show for the Giants.
 He led the team in nearly every offensive category; his 33 home runs were followed next on the club by Hank Leiber and Jo-Jo Moore—with nine each.
 Leiber’s 67 RBIs were second on the Giants to Ott—who had twice as many, with 135.

 Looking heavily outmanned and outgunned in the World Series, the Giants gave it the best they could behind King Carl and Master Melvin.
 And when Hubbell locked down the Yankees in Game One with a 6-1 victory, the aroma of a major upset hung suspended in the air.

 Yankee bats remained as unstoppable during the World Series as they had during the regular season.
 Batting .302 as a team, the Yankees notched 43 runs and crashed seven home runs against the Giants.
 Joe DiMaggio led the charge, batting .346 with three doubles.
 Gehrig and Selkirk each pounded two home runs.
-And though it took the Yankees two games to figure Hubbell out, at least they did—scoring four early runs off him in Game Five to set the pace for a 5-2 win.
+And the Yankees eventually figured Hubbell out, scoring four early runs off him in Game Five to set the pace for a 5-2 win.
 It was Hubbell’s first loss in nearly three months.